sheophe/aeron-client/README.md

 [![minimum rustc version](https://img.shields.io/badge/rustc-1.39+-green.svg)](https://blog.rust-lang.org/2019/11/07/Rust-1.39.0.html)

 ## About *aeron-client*
+This is the fork of [aeron-rs](https://github.com/UnitedTraders/aeron-rs).
+It aims to make the library compatible with macOS and reduce the amount of unsafe code.

 Aeron is efficient reliable UDP and IPC message transport.
 Originally it was developed by RealLogic and hosted on GitHub [real-logic/aeron](https://github.com/real-logic/aeron)